-We can also forget particular connection in case of no need by tap on it and choose “Forget this network”.
-So the device won’t automatically connect to it again.
+We can also forget a particular connection in case of no need by tapping on it and choose “Forget this network”.
+So, the device won’t automatically connect to it again.

 - Make sure that the Wi-Fi mode is enabled.
-Slide in status panel (press on it and move to screen center) and additional options will be shown.
-Optional Wi-Fi icon shows it status trough active or gray state.
-By pressing on this icon we able to enable or disable this wireless mode.
-If push this icon and wait, the detailed options will be opened including status and available networks.
-Also settings may be opened pressing Apps icon on the main screen, next pressing Settings icon inside other apps icons and going to Wi-Fi section.
+Slide-in status panel (press on it and move to screen center) and additional options will be shown.
+The optional Wi-Fi icon shows its status trough active or gray state.
+By pressing on this icon, we able to enable or disable this wireless mode.
+If you push this icon and wait, the detailed options will be opened including status and available networks.
+Also, settings may be opened pressing Apps icon on the main screen, next pressing Settings icon inside other apps icons and going to the Wi-Fi section.

-This way may be used to turn it off at any time for decrease battery load.
+This way may be used to turn it off at any time for decreasing battery load.

 - Choose the network from existing ones.
 Press ‘Advanced’ to connect to hidden ones.

-Note that Ad-Hoc networks won’t be probably shown in the list due to limits of this platform.
-There are patches that enable this support but they can make device unusable.
-So if we hardly need it we will do it at our own risk.
+Note that Ad-Hoc networks won’t be probably shown on the list due to the limits of this platform.
+There are patches that enable this support but they can make the device unusable.
+So, if we hardly need it we will do it at our own risk.